Uyir

 Uyir is a 2006 Indian Tamil-language erotic thriller film written and directed by Samy in his directorial debut.
-The film stars Srikanth, Sangeetha, and Samvrutha Sunil (in her Tamil debut).
+The film stars Srikanth, Samruvtha (in her Tamil debut), and Sangeetha.
 The film revolves around a woman who falls in love with her brother-in-law after the demise of her husband.
 The music was composed by Joshua Sridhar with cinematography by Fowzia Fathima and editing by G. Sasikumar.
 The film was released on 30 June 2006.

 Plot

-Sundar (Srikanth) moves in with his brother's (Asim Sharma) family, consisting of his brother, sister-in-law Arundathi (Sangeetha), and their daughter Aishwarya (Baby Ramya).
+Sundar (Srikanth) moves in with his brother's (Asim Sharma) family, consisting of his brother, sister-in-law Arundathi (Sangeetha), and their daughter Aishwarya.
 Sundar becomes very close to all three of them, but unbeknownst to him, Arundathi is interested in him.
 Sundar drops his niece off at school every day and meets his girlfriend Anandhi (Samvrutha Sunil) there.
 His brother is excited to learn about their relationship but soon afterward commits suicide.
 Arundathi claims that his suicide was caused by problems at work.
 Sundar feels obligated to take care of his late brother's family, as Arundathi and Aishwarya have nowhere else to go.
 Arundathi tries her best to end Sundar's relationship with Anandhi while subtly hinting to Sundar about her love for him.
 Anandhi tries to warn Sundar about his conniving sister-in-law, but Arundathi succeeds in her plan.
 Whether Sundar gets together with Anandhi or not constitutes the rest of the plot.